RLPR/rlpr.github.io/index.md

-For its first edition, the RRPR committee introduces the "Reproducible Label in Pattern Recognition" in order to highlight the reproducible aspects of the RRPR and ICPR works.
+For its second edition, the RRPR committee renews the "Reproducible Label in Pattern Recognition" in order to highlight the reproducible aspects of the RRPR and ICPR works.

 ### Who can apply?